XChen601/Personal-Portfolio/README.md

 # Personal Portfolio - Xing Chen
 This is my personal portfolio project, hosted on GitHub, which showcases my experiences, projects, and provides a way to contact me.
-The portfolio website is built using a template provided by "Javascript Mastery".
+The portfolio website is largely built using a template provided by "Javascript Mastery".

 [Website Link](https://xchen601.github.io/personal-portfolio/)